bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

     This way, you have the temperature for any given time.
     It can also be used for memory usage, number of requests, and so on.

-It can be used with function like min, max, average, and so on to get the desired result.
+It can be used with functions like min, max, average, and so on to get the desired result.

 Histograms & Summaries